 Organic dried basil (You can find it here)

 Mix these ingredients together in a glass jar, let it sit in a cool place for two weeks and use as needed during cold and flu season.
+Remember to follow the ratio I mentioned above.
+That is 1 part of the combined herbal mixture to 3 parts of apple cider vinegar.
 You can also substitute or add organic lavender flowers, thyme or sage to the mix.
+Strain before using.
+Store in a cool dark area and use within 6 months.

 These statements have not been approved by the FDA.
 These products are not intended to diagnose, treat, cure or prevent any disease.
 Women who are pregnant or nursing should not use essential oils or herbal remedies unless directed to do so by a healthcare professional.